graphql-crystal/graphql/README.md

 schema = GraphQL::Schema.new(Query.new, Mutation.new)
 ```

-## Defining Input Objects
+## Input Objects

 Input objects are objects that are used as field arguments.
-To define a input object, use a
+To define a input
-`GraphQL::InputObject` annotation and a `GraphQL::InputObjectType` include.
-They must also have a
+object, use a `GraphQL::InputObject` annotation and a `GraphQL::InputObjectType`
-constructor with a `GraphQL::Field` annotation.
+include.
+They must also have a constructor with a `GraphQL::Field` annotation.

 ```crystal
 @[GraphQL::InputObject]